FrancisVila/MFT_convert/content/en/docs/SecureTransport/Developer_Guide/pluggable_authentication_developer.md

 You can find sample BasicAuthentication, CertificateAuthentication, and UserRelease implementations in the `CustomAuthentication\samples` folder in the unzipped SDK folder:

 -   `BasicAuthenticatorImpl.java` contains a sample implementation of BasicAuthenticator that recognizes only users whose names start with an ‘s’.
 If the password matches the username, the user is authenticated successfully.
 Based on the protocol different user data is returned.
--   `CertificateAuthenticatorImpl.java` contains a sample implementation of implements CertificateAuthenticator that extracts the username from a X509 certificate’s subject using the provided by <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span>`CertificateService`.
+-   `CertificateAuthenticatorImpl.java` contains a sample implementation of implements CertificateAuthenticator that extracts the username from a X509 certificate’s subject using the provided by {{< SecureTransport/componentshortname >}}`CertificateService`.
 It recognizes user names starting with an ‘s’ or an ‘f’.
 It denies access to the ‘f’ users and returns different `UserData` objects based on the protocol.
 -   `UserReleaseListenerImpl.java` contains a sample implementation of UserRealeaseListener.
-Objects of this class execute some release logic and log a success message in the <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> Server log.
+Objects of this class execute some release logic and log a success message in the {{< SecureTransport/securetransportname >}} Server log.
 They also verify that the *userData* has been created by the plug-in.

 > **Note:**
 >